Analysis of the structural complexity of Crab Nebula observed at radio frequency using a multifractal approach: Methodology

-The multifractality becomes monofractality when $c_1=c_2=\dots =c_n=c$ in eq.~\eqref{eq:selfaffine3}.
-Using eq.~\eqref{eq:selfaffine4}, we can write the function $\Gamma=c^{D1+D_2+\dots+D_n}=c^D$, where $D=D_1+D_2+...+D_n$, which is exactly eq.~\eqref{eq:selfaffine1}.
-This function thus provides homogenous fractal structure defined by a single fractal property at various scales.
-Multifractal analysis, on the otherhand, can describe the fluctuations-driven scale dependent local patterns/clusters of a data field represented by a set of scaling exponents corresponding to the local patterns/clusters.
+The multifractal process becomes a monofractal when $c_1=c_2=\dots =c_n=c$ in eq.~\eqref{eq:selfaffine3}.
+Using eq.~\eqref{eq:selfaffine4}, we can write the scaling function $\Gamma$ of eq.~\eqref{eq:selfaffine3} as $\Gamma=c^{D1+D_2+\dots+D_n}=c^D$, where $D=D_1+D_2+...+D_n$, which is exactly eq.~\eqref{eq:selfaffine1}.
+Thus, for a uni-fractal system, the scaling function $\Gamma$ characterizes a homogenous fractal structure/behavior with a single scaling exponent $D$ at all scales $c$.
+Multifractality, on the other hand, can provide a richer variety of structures/behaviors.
+A multifractal analysis thus can be used to describe the fluctuations-driven local patterns/clusters of a data field represented by a set of scaling exponents corresponding to the local patterns.